Lake Protection & Rehabilitation District

 Who was involved in the

 Don Puchalski led the effort, starting in 1971.
-He worked with the Town
+He worked with the

-the project started out as a local one, new
+government.
+Although the project started out as a local one, new

-programs initiated at the

-and federal levels offered some help
+programs initiated at the State and federal levels offered some help

 ensure that the sludge would not harm the environment.